-Can I meet-up with people outside?: You are only allowed to gather with up to five people from 11.59 September 13 - at the current time it is only one.
+Can I meet-up with people outside?: You will only be allowed to gather with up to five people from 11.59 September 13 - at the current time it is only one.

 Victoria Police can issues on the spot fines up to $1,652 for individuals and up to $9,913 for businesses who refuse or fail to comply with the emergency directions.

 Those fines can go as high as $20,000 for individuals and $100,000 for businesses, should they go through the court system.

 Victorian Premier Daniel Andrews announced on Tuesday new penalties for those who breach isolation rules.

 Mr Andrews said Victorians who failed to self-isolate could receive an on-the-spot fine of $4,957 and those who repeatedly breached the rules faced court proceedings and fines of up to $20,000.

 "If you are supposed to be at home and you are not then you face the prospect of a fine of up to $5,000," Mr Andrews said.

 From midnight on Sunday August 2, all Victorians must wear a face covering when they leave the house - no matter where they live.